lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-6/readme.md

 # Metrodata Academy SIBKM DevSecOps Task 6: Custom Exception Handler

 ## Objective
-- Implement a custom exception handler in the Order-Service repository.
+1. Implement a custom exception handler in the Order-Service repository.
+2. Push the solution to the provided remote repository.

 ## Solution
 ### 1. Project Setup